topo-gps/ios-manual/en/maps/printing_map.rst

 Alternatively, if you want to print the area which is currently visible in the maps screen, you could tap Menu > Maps > Print map.
 On MacOS you could also press Command-P.

-If you want to have content on the printed map, like a route, points, or a layer first load the contents on the main map, and then tap the print button.
+If you want to display content on the printed map, like a route, points, or a layer, first load the contents on the main map.
+Then tap the print button.
 It might be also useful to add a coordinates grid, in order to be able to read off and find coordinates on the printed map.

 If the print button is pressed, in both cases a print pop-up appears, like in the figure below: